 A source close to HHCL said: "Talks are still going on but because a deal isn't imminent it's not a certainty."

 A possible agreement has also raised speculation about the future of Rupert Howell.
-The former HHCL boss, who is now the chief executive of its Chime Communications parent, in which WPP has a 20.4 per cent stake, is said to be ready to leave Chime by the end of the summer.
+The former HHCL boss, who is now the chief executive of its Chime Communications parent, in which WPP has a 20.4% stake, is said to be ready to leave Chime by the end of the summer.

 However, the decision of Lord Bell, Chime's chairman, to continue for another five years is said to have limited his options, and he is unwilling to return to the helm at HHCL.